V-Sekai/manuals/docs/decisions/20211130-avoid-avatar-breaking-by-following-quality-checklist.md

 * The relative angle between the Hips and the Thigh should not be identity.
 * Check manifolds for skin breaking

+### Move Feet to the origin of the scene

+* Cursor to world origin
+* Change to origin
+* Move to below feet
+* Move object origin to origin

 ### Check if environment lighting breaks the avatar
 * Change sky temperature to the brightest
 * test 0.00001 light intensity
 * test 16 light intensity

-## How to make a Portrait of the head photo
+### How to make a Portrait of the head photo

 * E96E66 background color
 * 16 light intensity and camera set to realistic focal length for a portrait makes the photo look good.